-Skyline Soaring Club in the Twentieth
+Skyline Soaring Club in the Twenty-First Century

-By Jim Kellett, January, 2000
+By Jim Kellett, January, 2000 (edited January, 2014)

 What started as an effort to document some of our own Club's eight year history at the close of the century soon grew into a study of many soaring organizations through which people, machines, and ideas have flowed over more than a half-century.
 As we follow these people, their machines, and their organizations, we see the same problems and issues, with subtle variations, being dealt with in myriad ways.
 A thoughtful study of those experiences should be instructive to us as we move into the 21st century.

-What follows is a brief summary of the author's personal recollections of the events in the Washington, metro area soaring community of the last 30 or so years, plus additional data provided by others who shared in (and in some cases, preceded) these exciting years.
+What follows is a brief summary of the author's personal recollections of the events in the Washington, metro area soaring community of the last 50 or so years, plus additional data provided by others who shared in (and in some cases, preceded) these exciting years.
 This effort was aided considerably by having access to the Corporate records of the Warrenton Soaring Center from 1974 through 1991.
 I've tried to put faces to many members of this community that I've had the privilege of knowing.
 Some of the "real lives" of these people prove that soaring becomes a passion for many very different kinds of people - - and gives even more color, I think, to the story of soaring in this area.

 The author accepts full responsibility for the accuracy or lack thereof in this narrative, and welcomes corrections and additions from any source.
 Of the many people who participated in assembling this record, we are particularly indebted to Charles Schwenker, Spencer Annear, Lonnie Patch, Jan Scott, Jack Perine, Rudy Rodgers, Jim Hard, Peter Bacqué, Tony Beck, and Charles Brown for their contributions.
 Very special thanks are due to Charlie Lee for many outstanding photographs, and to Trish Ward and Ernie Klimonda for many photographs, newspaper articles, and personal recollections.
 Piet Barber prepared this paper for presentation on the web.

 Our Club, Skyline Soaring, was formed in 1991 by a group of staff and customers of WSC who purchased some of the equipment that company used when it ceased doing business.
-Current Skyliner Shane Neitzey led a group that came to include Founding Members (and current Skyliners) Spencer Annear, Phil Jordan, Jim Miles, Jim McCulley, Bela Gogos, Bill Wark, Fred Winter, Joe Rees, Bill Vickland, Bob Neff, Kit Carson, and myself, among others.
+Current Skyliner Shane Neitzey led a group that came to include Founding Members Spencer Annear, Phil Jordan, Jim Miles, Jim McCulley, Bela Gogos, Bill Wark, Fred Winter, Joe Rees, Bill Vickland, Bob Neff, Kit Carson, and myself, among others.

 Soaring history fans will be interested in the growing number of clubs that have published histories of their own organizations.
 For example

-Glider Council (Started in 1941!!)
+Philadelphia Glider Council (Started in 1941!!)
+Soaring Society